Runners looked different in the 1970s.

 What gave these runners the look?
 Was it that they were in peak condition, yet not as emaciated as the fish-boned Olympians?
 I’m not sure.
 But I do know that the photos evoke feelings for me.

 The look said that here is a person who’s supremely capable as a runner – someone who can never see a trail wandering up a hill without wanting to jump out of the car and discover where it leads.
 Here’s a person who finds a higher meaning when he runs – his thoughts in a groove, his legs awake with power, his lungs and heart cranking energy in a smooth and constant flow.
-Well, that’s my interpretation, and I’m sticking to it.
+Well, that’s my fantasy and I’m sticking with it.

 I can imagine reaching that state of fine-tuned fitness – lean but not skinny, with big energy and a quiet feeling of…oh, well, yeah, gosh, let’s face it – superiority.
 I can imagine enjoying that flickering ego-satisfaction and then sublimating my ego to a greater joy.